-Warriors coach Steve Kerr admits that tanking is a major concern for the league but he doesn’t have any easy answers, Nick Friedell of The Athletic writes.
+Warriors head coach Steve Kerr admits that tanking is a major concern for the league, but he doesn’t have any simple solutions, Nick Friedell of The Athletic writes.

 Kerr also sees the issue from the perspective of teams jockeying for lottery positions, knowing that one of the top picks in the 2026 draft could be a franchise-altering player.